eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 - _You are welcome to use Piazza’s search for teammates feature, or try to meet new people in class or discussion\!_
 - You should aim for a team of **4**.
 A team of 3 will be expected to do the _same_ amount of work as a team of 4\.
 A team of 5 will be expected to take on _additional work_\.
 - Aim for diverse skills (e.g., design/drawing, interviewing, Figma).
-- **_All members must be present for the Storyboard Bake-Off, Prototype Bake-Off, and Final Presentation._** Absent member(s) will receive a 4% deduction from the final project grade for each absence.
+- **_All members must be present for the Storyboard Showcase, Prototype Showcase, and Final Presentation._** Absent member(s) will receive a 4% deduction from the final project grade for each absence.
 - If conflicts with team members arise, notify the staff promptly.
 Grading will be based on deliverables as a group.

 ### Choosing a Project Theme